-3.4.41 Enquiries for the use of this venue is high as it has a multi-versatile space that meet various needs of the local community and businesses.
+3.4.39 Enquiries for the use of this venue is high as it has a multi-versatile space that meet various needs of the local community and businesses.
 Hire of the football pitch incurs the rate that reflects the requirement to have staff on site to manage the building security; having a security presence on each floor increases the hire fee.
-Enquiries from residents and charity groups are welcomed and discounts for these groups may be available.